-In addition to regulations that all permit holders (Section 1), off-premises permit holders have other requirements that apply to them.
-Off-premises permitted businesses sell alcoholic beverages for consumption off the business' premises
+In addition to regulations that all permitees (Section 1) must follow, offpremises permit holders have other requirements that apply to them.
+Offpremises permitted businesses sell alcoholic beverages for off premises consumption.

 Types of Permits: § 18B-1001, § 18B-1002 § 18B-902